Modern Architecture in the U.S.

 Lyndhurst - gabba gabba grave.
 Hillside Cemetery, the last resting place of one of the godfathers of punk rock, Joey Ramone.

-Menlo Park - The Edison Memorial Tower, an art deco monument to old Tom.
-(Under restoration.)
+Menlo Park - The Edison Memorial Tower, a recently restored art deco monument to old Tom.

 Ridgewood - The preserved home and gardens of a pioneer in modernist landscape architecture: The James Rose Center for Landscape Architecture Research and Design.